Polynomial size linear programs for problems in P: Acknowledgments

 \section{Acknowledgments}

-We would like to thank three anonymous referees of an extended abstract of an earlier version of this paper for their helpful comments.
+We would like to thank the referees of this paper for their detailed comments leading to several important improvements.
 This research is supported by a Grant-in-Aid for Scientific Research on Innovative Areas -- Exploring the Limits of Computation(ELC), MEXT, Japan.
 Research of the second author is partially supported by NSERC Canada.
-Research of the third author is also partially supported by the Center of Excellence -- Institute for Theoretical Computer Science, Prague (project P202/12/G061 of GA~\v{C}R).
+Research of the third author is supported by project GA15-11559S of GA \v{C}R.

 \begin{appendices}